 In 1970, two psychologists did a very interesting experiment called the “The Good Samaritan experiment”.

-It was meant to determine whether we're kind other some conditions and oblivious at other times.
+It was meant to determine whether we're kind under some conditions and oblivious at other times.

 What makes us kinder, more generous?